Pin Ups: Composition

-According to biographer Nicholas Pegg, Pin Ups was Bowie's tribute to bands that had inspired him as a teenager.
+Pin Ups was Bowie's tribute to bands that had inspired him as a teenager.
 Bowie later explained: "These are all bands which I used to go and hear play down the Marquee between 1964 and 1967.
 I've got all these records back at home."
-According to biographer Chris O'Leary, he chose the tracks by "going through a stack of 45s in his rooms at the Hyde Park Hotel before leaving for France".
-Musician Scott Richardson, a Pretty Things fan, convinced Bowie to cover two of their songs.
-Other artists selected included the Yardbirds, the Kinks, Pink Floyd and the Who, all of whom O'Leary cites as actual influences on Bowie's music.
-The final tracklist included the Pretty Things' "Rosalyn" and "Don't Bring Me Down", Them's "Here Comes the Night", Pink Floyd's "See Emily Play", the Mojos' "Everything's Alright", the Yardbirds' "Shapes of Things" and their rendition of Billy Boy Arnold's "I Wish You Would", the Easybeats' "Friday on My Mind", the Merseys' "Sorrow", the Who's "I Can't Explain" and "Anyway, Anyhow, Anywhere", and the Kinks' "Where Have All the Good Times Gone".
+According to the biographer Chris O'Leary, he chose the tracks by "going through a stack of 45s in his rooms at the Hyde Park Hotel before leaving for France".
+The musician Scott Richardson, a Pretty Things fan, convinced Bowie to cover two of their songs.
+Other artists selected included the Yardbirds, the Kinks, Pink Floyd and the Who.
+The final tracklist includes the Pretty Things' "Rosalyn" and "Don't Bring Me Down", Them's "Here Comes the Night", Pink Floyd's "See Emily Play", the Mojos' "Everything's Alright", the Yardbirds' "Shapes of Things" and their rendition of Billy Boy Arnold's "I Wish You Would", the Easybeats' "Friday on My Mind", the Merseys' "Sorrow", the Who's "I Can't Explain" and "Anyway, Anyhow, Anywhere", and the Kinks' "Where Have All the Good Times Gone".
 Bowie had also considered re-recording his 1966 single "The London Boys" but the idea was discarded.

-Rather than provide new arrangements for the tracks, the songs on Pin Ups stay true to the originals, albeit performed in glam rock and proto-punk styles.
+The songs on Pin Ups feature the same arrangements as the originals, albeit performed in glam rock and proto-punk styles.
 Regarding this, Bowie explained: "We just took down the basic chord structures and worked from there ...
 Some of them don't even need any working on – like 'Rosalyn' for example.
 But most of the arranging I have done by myself and Mick, and Aynsley too."
-Author Peter Doggett writes that only two tracks, "I Wish You Would" and "See Emily Play", contained varied arrangements from the originals.
+The author Peter Doggett writes that only two tracks, "I Wish You Would" and "See Emily Play", contained varied arrangements from the originals.